ikomachi226/mysql-heatwave-workshop_jp/README.md

 - Learn how to run queries using traditional MySQL and/or HeatWave

 **Prerequisites:**
-- You will need an Oracle Cloud Account
+- This workshop requires an Oracle Public Cloud account.
+You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
-- A cloud tenancy where you have a compartment provisioned in
+- A Cloud tenancy where you have a compartment provisioned in.